sarah-mclaughlin/docs/docs/routing.md

 sidebar_label: Routing
 custom_edit_url: test
 ---
-`"Routing is the process of selecting a path for traffic in a network, between or across multiple networks."`
+`Routing is the set of rules that match the URL where the user is with what you want to show in your Application`
+<br><br><br>

+## Static Routing
 In a static page environment every link and location changes would be relative to a file and filename.
-A page for each location (ex: About, Contacts, Home, etc.).
+A page for each location (ex: About, Contacts, Home, etc.) and in each page different elements are to be shown or even in some cases the same element to be shown across different pages.

-Every web application is composed by multiple pages too.
-Routing allows you to configure routes that show only the components you specify on the page depending on the route.
-For example, if you have a long list of messages and only want to show the unread messages when the user clicks on a ‘Unread’ button, you can do that with __Shift's Routing__.

-Shift provides __dynamic routing__ in your application in a __easy-to-configure__ way.
+For that purpose static pages navigation has some disadvantages, you can't easily reuse code and functionality because you need to define each element in every page.
+Another issue would be for the navigation handling control, since any page url would be accessible without easy filtering and in case the user steps in a malformed url, the good old 404 page would take place, aswell as many other issues.

+Imagine for example a Header from a page, a "fixed navigation menu" let's say, you would have to replicate the code to any page using this fixed menu (usually every page), re-configure every link in each header and if for some reason any of this went wrong, you wouldn't have a fallback system, a default path or filter to handle any of it.

 ## Dynamic Routing

-With __dynamic routing__ your app "learns and knows" the different locations and links and how to deal with them.
-Making it easier to match a pathname and enabling a default behaviour in case it doesn't.

-Since __Shift__ works with components, routing will dictate which component to render in each matching.
+Every web application is composed by multiple locations too, but with the concept of __Dynamic Routing__ it gets easier, quicker and safer to navigate.

+In __Shift__ you have __dynamic routing__ where there are no pages, but instead you have [__Components__](compoments.md) being rendered conditionally to whether a specified path matches the current browser URL.

+If looking at the same Header example using __Shift's__ dynamic routing, to have a component that we want rendered in every location, we set it once to match a set of url paths and in those paths and locations the component will be rendered.
+That way the Header will be rendered no matter the additional content of each location.
+We can also set a default path in case the url is malformed, and many other features, quicker, simpler and re-using.

+To change what your app shows according to the current URL you have routing components.
+These components allow you to conditionally render a set of components based on the current URL.
+What this means is that they will only render the components inside them if a given `path` property matches the current URL.
+This allows you to have components that are visible in any URL path, and parts that only render for certain URLs
 <br><br>
 __Routing components__:
 * [__Router__](router.md)